The right ambulance cover can save you from an unexpected hefty bill. See what options ahm offers to protect you.

 How does standalone ahm ambulance cover work?

 If you don’t have hospital insurance that includes ambulance, or you would like higher limits, it is worth considering a standalone ambulance policy.
 An annual premium covers you for emergency ambulance transport in NSW and the ACT.
-Before applying government rebates, the annual cost is $130.80 for single cover, and $261.60 for family cover.

 When is ambulance transport covered by this policy?